 Tom Eastland has had three of his original songs featured on National CBC radio, and each of his last three albums have charted on !earshot charts for Canadian community radio stations.
-Tom Eastland Triage adds Myke Mazzei and Susanne Kozo, who bring delicious harmonies and instrumentation, and decades of performance experience.
+Tom Eastland Triage adds the Mystical Myke Mazzei and Mighty Susanne Kozo, who bring delicious harmonies and instrumentation, and decades of performance experience.
 The three have performed together throughout southern Ontario for over five years, and have developed a deep body of family-friendly original, traditional, and popular favourite songs in the folk-rock-roots styles.
 Three voices, two guitars, a magic squeezebox, and a wide and wild variety of our best folk-rock-roots tunes.

 Tom Eastland is an alternative folk-rock singer-songwriter and poet currently based in Peterborough, Canada.
 Tom celebrates music as a vital way to transcend borders and build community.
 Born in Hawaii and raised around the United States until landing in Ottawa at the age of ten, Tom started out in music at the age of 18 as a “smart-ass poet with a guitar, questionable musical ability and a peculiar voice”.
 Through over 30 years of dedication to the craft of songwriting and enduring commitment to public performance, Tom has developed a compelling vocal style as well as an extensive repertoire of original music, rich in imagery, emotion and humour.
 Tom's songs chart the distances between grief and joy; between an endangered meadow and the urban jungle; between a bullfrog on prozac and a cat in heat.
 Folk music with an edge and some howling growl, and folk-rock music with depth and tenderness.